ivtikhon/evans/doc/evans.md

 Classes in Evans, like in traditional object oriented languages, define new types of objects along with object attributes and procedures, or methods, to manage the attributes.
 Classes can be seen as templates, based on which new objects are created.

-But here the similarity with traditional object oriented languages ends.
-In Evans, we distinguish between object attributes and object states.
+What differs Evans from traditional object oriented languages is that in Evans, we distinguish between object _attributes_ and object _states_.
 Attributes represents information about objects, i.e. attributes are object characteristics.
 Set of object states represents how information transforms during the object lifetime, i.e. object states, expressed in the form of state variables, are procedural checkpoints.

 In the following example we use postal service to show attributes and state variables in use.
 So, if you would like to send a letter to someone, the actual information is the letter content and the sender and recipient addresses (these are the letter attributes).
 The content is written on a sheet of paper, which is enclosed into an envelope, which, in its turn, is sealed, stamped, addressed and dropped into the nearest postal box (these are the state variables).